 The CFM of Air Compressors can be calculated using the Ideal Gas Law to provide an approximation.
 Calculating air compressor CFM is complex.
-An anonymous contributor provided the following insight regarding calculating CFM at different pressures.
+An anonymous contributor provided the following insight regarding a compressor CFM calculator at different pressures.
 The anonymous contributor is not certain of the pinpoint accuracy of his formula.
 To paraphrase the contributor, “it’s a very coarse” calculation.”

 But, at least, using the formula, you can get some idea of how much-compressed air your air compressor will provide at a variety of pressures.
 The contributor writes (I have re-formatted somewhat) about a CFM to psi calculator…